akriegler/SARR/README.md

 ### Visualization toolkit
 For the  visual verification and exploration of the SARR representation run [visualization.py](source/visu/visualization.py)

-Plots for the T-LESS symmetry classes have been pre-rendered into interactive html-files for the visualization toolkit:  [SARR visualizer](https://akriegler.github.io/SARR/)
+Plots for the T-LESS symmetry classes have been pre-rendered into interactive html-files, accessible via the visualization toolkit:  [SARR visualizer](https://akriegler.github.io/SARR/)

-A video showcasing these plots for symmetry class II and giving a high-level explanation is available at: [Plot video](supplementary/supplementary_video_visualization-toolkit_symmetry_II.mp4)
+A video showcasing these plots for symmetry class II and giving a high-level explanation is available at: [Plot video](supplementary/supplementary_video_visualization-toolkit_T-LESS_symmetry_II.mp4)

 ###  Example mapping